frontcover/UWB-WUR-Bebop-Localization/README.md

 Column 6: Longitude in degrees \
 Column 8: Yaw angle in rad

-The sensor node was placed 1.1m in front of the drone (in the drone's heading direction).
+The sensor node was placed 1.1m in front of the drone before takeoff (in the drone's heading direction).